meca1/fuse-stock-trading-service/README.md

 The service will now be running at `http://localhost:3000`.

 ## Testing the Endpoints

+> **IMPORTANT**: Make sure you've initialized the stock tokens by running the `update-stock-tokens` endpoint as mentioned in step 4 before testing these endpoints.

 Use curl, Postman, or any HTTP client to test the endpoints: